-If you have one foot out the door, you may be tempted to run and as fast as you can.
-But before you do, it’s important to do a few things to be as prepared as possible and have access to originals or copies of the necessary documents you’ll need for your dissolution.
+If you have one foot out the door, you may be tempted to run and as fast as you can – but you’ll need a pre-leaving checklist.
+It’s important to do a few things to be as prepared as possible and have access to originals or copies of the necessary documents you’ll need for your dissolution.

 I’ve broken it down into two categories… To-Do’s and Documents.